 Note that I don’t have further comparisons – those were the only 3 cases where 0.25 increments in RF for PLACEBO had a very very close match to another preset for this source.

-Just for curiousity’s sake, you might wonder with the “real” (not SSiM) encodes, if we only look at the 7 slowest settings, which gave the best quality?
+Just for the sake of curiosity, you might wonder with the “real” (not SSiM) encodes, if we only look at the 7 slowest settings, which gave the best quality?
 Here’s what we ended up with:

 So what can we take from all this?
 Do we have anything concrete?